fenngineering/sql-build-tools/README.md

 # Sql Build Tools

-A bunch of DevOps powershell scripts to build, publish and test SQL Databases & SSIS Packages.
+A bunch of powershell scripts to perform DevOps routines like build, publish and test MSSQL Stack (SQL, SSIS, SSAS).

 ## Installation for db project